 Chinese New Year is here!
 While January 1st is easy to remember, the specific date of Chinese New Year changes each year, as it falls on the first day of the lunar calendar.
-In 2014, the first day of the new lunar year is January 31st.
 The New Year season is also called the Spring Festival as it begins at the start of the Spring term according to the Chinese calendar.

 There are a number of festive Chinese foods that will help make any New Year's Eve celebration a success, whether you're throwing a large bash or simply enjoying a quiet dinner with a few close friends.